26-year-old woman slashed in face during subway robbery

 EAST HARLEM, Manhattan (WABC) --A 26-year-old woman from Queens is recovering after she was slashed in the face on a Bronx-bound 6 train Sunday afternoon.

-The incident happened as the victim was riding northbound through East Harlem, approaching the 138th street station, around 4:45 p.m.
+The incident happened as the victim was riding northbound through East Harlem, approaching the 138th Street Station, around 1 p.m.

-Police say an unknown male approached her and attempted to steal her handbag.
+"I noticed someone walking slowly, coming from my left, but I didn't think anything of it," Nadia Kashem said.

+Kashem, a law school student at Fordham, was sitting down, protectively holding her purse, when ta man suddenly tried to grab her bag.
+She fought back by holding on and was eventually pulled up from her seat before falling to the subway floor.

+Passengers eventually came to her aid, helping wipe up the blood and calling 911.

+"I felt quite angry because he didn't attack any of the male passengers," Kashem said.
+"He obviously figured as a woman I must be an easy target, and I think that's just wrong.
+And I hope that the justice system finds him and he gets what's coming to him."

-The woman was taken to Lincoln Hospital, where she was treated and released
+She was taken to Lincoln Hospital, where she was treated and released.

+"Don't be afraid of making eye contact with people, because he probably noticed I didn't look at him," she said.
+"And that's why he probably took the chance."

 The suspect, described as a Hispanic male wearing black and yellow sneakers, fled the scene in an unknown direction.